 a.
-In manufactured home parks where lots are offered for sale, the applicant shall be responsible for landscaping of the front yard after roads, parking areas and pads for manufactured homes have been constructed, and for maintenance of landscaping for one (1) year or until a manufactured home is purchased or installed by an individual owner, whichever is longer.
+In manufactured home parks where lots are offered for sale, the applicant shall be responsible for landscaping of the front yard after roads, parking areas and pads for manufactured homes have been constructed, and for maintenance of landscaping for one year or until a manufactured home is purchased or installed by an individual owner, whichever is longer. b.
+In manufactured home parks where title to the land is retained by the applicant or operator of the manufactured home park, the applicant or operator shall be responsible for installation and maintenance of landscaping in the park in accordance with the County approved landscaping plan.

-- b.
-In manufactured home parks where title to the land is retained by the applicant or operator of the manufactured home park, the applicant or operator shall be responsible for installation and maintenance of landscaping in the park in accordance with the County approved landscaping plan. - 2.
-Landscaping for Screening.
-Additional landscaping may be required to provide screening or buffering and to soften the visual appearance of a manufactured home park. - I. Outdoor Storage.
-Outdoor storage in manufactured home parks shall comply with the requirements set forth in Section 7-814, Additional Standards Applicable to Personal Property Placement, Retention or Storage of these Regulations. - J. Certification of Manufactured Homes.
-All manufactured homes placed in or relocated to a manufactured home park after adoption of this Code shall meet the certification requirements set forth in Subsection 7-810 A. of these Regulations. - K. Fire Protection.
-Fire protection requirements shall be in accordance with the most current edition of the Uniform Fire Code and all subsequent editions thereto, together with all amendments thereto. - L. Maintenance of Individual Spaces.
-Manufactured home park residents shall be responsible for keeping their individual spaces free from debris and refuse, and shall keep landscaping trimmed, mowed and in thriving condition. - M. Pet Control.
-Pet animals shall be confined within the unit space of the animal's owner or within designated areas of the manufactured home park.
-Animals shall be restricted to household pets only. - N. Refuse Handling.
-The storage, collection and disposal of refuse in a manufactured home park shall be so arranged as not to create health hazards, rodent harborage, insect breeding areas, accident or fire hazards, or air pollution.
-All refuse shall be disposed of at either a municipal or County designated landfill site, at a minimum of once per week. - O. Pest Control.
+2. Landscaping for Screening.
+Additional landscaping may be required to provide screening or buffering and to soften the visual appearance of a manufactured home park.

+I. Outdoor Storage.
+Outdoor storage in manufactured home parks shall comply with the requirements set forth in 7-814, Additional Standards Applicable to Personal Property Placement, Retention or Storage of these Regulations.

+J. Certification of Manufactured Homes.
+All manufactured homes placed in or relocated to a manufactured home park after adoption of this Code shall meet the certification requirements set forth in Section 7-810 A of these Regulations.

+K. Fire Protection.
+Fire protection requirements shall be in accordance with the most current Edition of the Uniform Fire Code and all subsequent editions thereto, together with all amendments thereto.

+L. Maintenance of Individual Spaces.
+Manufactured Home Park residents shall be responsible for keeping their individual spaces free from debris and refuse, and shall keep landscaping trimmed, mowed and in thriving condition.

+M. Pet Control.
+Pet animals shall be confined within the unit space of the animal's owner or within designated areas of the Manufactured Home Park.
+Animals shall be restricted to household pets only.

+N. Refuse Handling.
+The storage, collection and disposal of refuse in a Manufactured Home Park shall be so arranged as not to create health hazards, rodent harborage, insect breeding areas, accident or fire hazards, or air pollution.
+All refuse shall be disposed of at either a municipal or County designated landfill site, at a minimum of once per week.

+O. Pest Control.
 Grounds, buildings and structures shall be maintained free of insect and rodent harborage and infestation.

-Extermination methods and other measures to control insects and rodents shall conform with the requirements of the County and CDPHE. - P. Supervision.
+Extermination methods and other measures to control insects and rodents shall conform with the requirements of the County and CDPHE.

+P. Supervision.
 The duly authorized attendant or caretaker shall be in charge at all times to keep the park, its facilities and equipment in a clean, orderly and sanitary condition.

+Q. Floodproofing.
+If the property is located in a Floodplain District:

+1. All subdivision proposals including the placement of manufactured home parks shall be reasonably safe from flooding.
+If a subdivision or other development proposal is in a flood-prone area, the proposal shall minimize flood damage.

+2. All proposals for the development of subdivisions including the placement of manufactured home parks shall meet the requirements of Article 3, Article 4 and Article 7 of this Land Use Code.

+3. Base Flood Elevation data shall be generated for subdivision proposals including the placement of manufactured home parks which is greater than 50 lots or 5 acres, whichever is lesser.

+4. All subdivision proposals including the placement of manufactured home parks shall have adequate drainage provided to reduce exposure to flood hazards.

+5. All subdivision proposals including the placement of manufactured home parks shall have public utilities and facilities such as sewer, gas, electrical and water systems located and constructed to minimize or eliminate flood damage.